AbeSheikh92/python_final_project/README.md

         return False
 ```

-One final function the __check_gibberish__ function performs, is calculating what fraction of the words (for this single 10-word sample
+One final operation the __check_gibberish__ function performs, is calculating what fraction of the words (for this single 10-word sample
 for one video's captions) were indicated to be English out of all the words it sent to __is_english__.
 If this fraction is at least
 80%, check_gibberish returns True to its calling function, and False otherwise.
 The reason check_gibberish does not ensure
-that 100% of the words must be identified to be English is for a couple reasons:
+that 100% of the words must be identified to be English is for a couple of reasons:
 * the nltk.corpus.words package will not always correctly identify English words as English
 * other erroneous processes/details may cause some English words to be misidentified as non-English